Growth and profitability

 Pillars

 • Price/value: Ensuring value for money on our platform is key to building consumer trust and supporting frequency and retention.
-We promote fair prices using direct levers such as targeted promotions for consumers and indirect levers such as our value programme, which rewards merchants who limit markups and deliver great service.
+We promote fair prices using direct levers such as targeted promotions for consumers and indirect levers such as our value programme, which rewards merchants who limit mark-ups and deliver great service.

 • Loyalty: Our Plus programme is a tiered subscription plan now live in eight markets, offering members free delivery and additional benefits.
-Plus customers spend three times more than non-members and have stronger retention, making this programme one of our most valuable strategic growth assets.
+Plus customers spend more than non-members and have stronger retention, making this programme one of our most valuable strategic growth assets.

-Progress in 2023
+Progress in 2024

 Priorities in 2024